14 Ways to Increase Your Sales Conversion Rate

 This makes sense, especially on B2B-centric platforms like LinkedIn, where people often have more connections than companies.
 The greater your outreach, the greater the likelihood of someone reading your content.

-And if you share more content designed to convert people, the more likely you are to drive conversion rates.
+And if you distribute more content designed to convert people, the more likely you are to drive conversion rates.

-Without research, you come across as a salesperson who’s unprepared and possibly even uninterested in the person on the other end of the phone.
+Without sales call prep, you'll come across as a salesperson who’s unprepared and possibly even uninterested in the person on the other end of the phone.
 Imagine being a marketing professional speaking to someone who tries to sell you a product meant for finance professionals.

 Talk about a lack of effort!

-Your questions should be thought out carefully in advance, and organised in a logical sequence from the most general to the most specific.
+You can increase outbound sales conversion rates if you carefully think about your questions in advance, and organised in a logical sequence from the most general to the most specific.

 Write up a quick cold calling script that you can reference while you’re on the phone.
 The idea isn’t to read from this verbatim but to use it to guide you in communicating your message clearly and confidently.

-No one wants to waste their time cold calling the same prospect over and over.
+No SDR wants to waste their time cold calling the same prospect over and over.
 Yet if you’re cold calling them at the wrong times, that’s just what will happen.

-Peak Sales Recruiting says one of the worst times to do cold calling is on a Friday afternoon.
+Peak Sales Recruiting says one of the worst times to cold call is on a Friday afternoon.
 This makes sense, as, by this point, most people are tuned out.
 They’re waiting out the final few hours of work so they can start their weekends.

 Another poor time for cold calling potential customers is on Monday morning.
 Many people open their laptops first-thing and are focused on going through their inboxes.
 Companies often hold important meetings on Monday mornings, as well.